edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     ✔ Would you like to customize the default import alias? … No / Yes Creating a new Next.js app in /<path>/<to>/<project>/docs-chatbot.

-Choose all defaults as answers to prompts ("Yes" to all except "Would you like to use \`src/\` directory?").
+Choose "Yes" to all except "Would you like to use \`src/\` directory?".

 Once bootstrapping is complete, you should see a success message: